loiclabache/Labache_2022_AO/readme.md

     atlas (*i.e.* regions STS3, STS4 and F3t only) in the left
     (`S1200_binaryHubsSentCore_L_surface.shape.gii`) and right
     hemisphere (`S1200_binaryHubsSentCore_R_surface.shape.gii`).
+    - Briefly, the language network hubs atlas corresponded to the inferior frontal gyrus (Broca’s area, F3t) and to the posterior aspect of the superior temporal sulcus (corresponding to Wernicke’s area, STS3 and STS4).

 <p align="center">
 <img src="readme_files/sensaas.gif" width="50%" height="50%" />